Im going to Australia, is it better to apply for Working holiday or skilled work visa? I am red seal welder. benefits of

 It all comes down to what level of luxury you like to live in.
 If you take the budget option, in Vietnam at least, you can get by on $5-10 USD per day for accommodation, $5USD for transport and $5-10USD on street food and cheap eats.
 Alcohol is pretty cheap as is entry to museums and other sights but if you choose to go on a tour, you'll find that your money won't go as far.
-Take a look at this website which should give you a general guide based on each city/region you're travelling to: www.expatistan.com Enjoy :) about 2 years ago
+Take a look at this website which should give you a general guide based on each city/region you're travelling to: www.expatistan.com Enjoy :) over 2 years ago

 6 answers2k views